erikdubois/LinuxMint181i3/README.md

 ## Nitrogen

-Use variety.
-It will provide with awesome images from desktoppr.
+Use variety for wallpaper changer.
+It will provide you with awesome images from desktoppr.
 But if you run into problem you can use this application.

-You can set your wallpaper with nitrogen also if variety (or feh) does not prove to work.
+You can set your wallpaper with nitrogen also if variety (or feh another tool that is installed) does not prove to work.

 	sudo apt install nitrogen